eramirez1905/test1/docs/howto/custom-operator.rst

 For your operator, you can :doc:`Define an extra link <define_extra_link>` that can redirect users to external systems.
 For example, you can add a link that redirects the user to the operator's manual.

-Sensors
-^^^^^^^^
-Airflow provides a primitive for a special kind of operator, whose purpose is to poll some state (e.g. presence of a file) on a regular interval until a success criteria is met.

-You can create any sensor your want by extending the :class:`airflow.sensors.base_sensor_operator.BaseSensorOperator` defining a ``poke`` method to poll your external state and evaluate the success criteria.

-Sensors have a powerful feature called ``'reschedule'`` mode which allows the sensor to task to be rescheduled, rather than blocking a worker slot between pokes.
-This is useful when you can tolerate a longer poll interval and expect to be polling for a long time.

-Reschedule mode comes with a caveat that your sensor cannot maintain internal state between rescheduled executions.
-In this case you should decorate your sensor with :meth:`airflow.sensors.base_sensor_operator.poke_mode_only`.
-This will let users know that your sensor is not suitable for use with reschedule mode.

-An example of a sensor that keeps internal state and cannot be used with reschedule mode is :class:`airflow.providers.google.cloud.sensors.gcs.GCSUploadSessionCompleteSensor`.
-It polls the number of objects at a prefix (this number is the internal state of the sensor) and succeeds when there a certain amount of time has passed without the number of objects changing.